SOVIET STYLE DESIGN

 Savor the opaque sunrise on misty Halong Bay and be warmed by Vietnamese coffee, noodle soup, and omelettes.
 You can leisurely explore grottoes, cragged coves, inland lagoons, and white-sand beaches before returning to Halong City port.
 After farewell lunch with crew, return to Hanoi, stopping at an interesting crafts center en route.

 After arrival back in Hanoi, late afternoon and dinner will be on your own.
-We will provide a list of wonderful choices, such as Wild Lotus, a popular restaurant with pleasant decor offering delicious Vietnamese fusion.
+We will provide a list of wonderful choices, such as Porte d'Annam, a popular restaurant with pleasant decor offering delicious Vietnamese traditional and modern cuisine.

 Day 5 | Hanoi

 Our Vietnam Arts Tour begins in earnest today, with a Morning tour of this charming capital city, visiting the tranquil stilt house residence of Ho Chi Minh and his Mausoleum, Quan Thanh temple, Hanoi Hilton Prison site (Hoa Lo), and the Temple of Literature.

 Luncheon with special guest Ms. Suzanne Lecht, art consultant who has lived in Hanoi since 1992 and manages the Vietnam Art Gallery in Hanoi featuring the most comprehensive collection of works from artists throughout Vietnam.